JayBhatt2021/python-basics-i/README.md

 # Python Basics I

-This repository contains a variety of Python files showcasing simple programs that outline the basics of Python.
-The file hierarchy in this repository has been streamlined for enhanced usability in the terminal.
+This repository contains a variety of Python files showcasing simple programs that cover the fundamentals of Python.
+The file hierarchy has been organized for ease of navigation in the terminal.

 ## Installation

-`git clone` this repository, and navigate to the `src` directory.
+To get started, `git clone` this repository and navigate to the `src` directory:

 ```bash
 $ git clone https://github.com/JayBhatt2021/python-basics-i.git